senselogic/EUREKA/README.md

 # Eureka

-Lightweight ORM for CRUD queries on MySQL databases.
+Lightweight ORM for CRUD queries on MySQL and PostgreSQL databases.

 ## Version